THE NORTHERN LOOP

 The next tributary of the Lune further north is the River Greta, whose origin is north of Ingleton and two valleys either side of Whernside of Yorkshire Three Peaks fame.
 This has only one crossing so there are no alternatives but to you use the road bridge on the A683, known as Greta Bridge.
 Actually the OS map does show a second alternative – there is a Bridleway that crosses the Greta near Bull Bank east of Wrayton (GR 619 721).
 However, even in summer and after a dry spell this is almost impossible to cross by foot – it is stony, slippy and reasonably deep.
 I am not sure if you could even cross by horse!

 Having crossed the Greta by the road bridge there is then no option but to use the road for a short period.
 There are two alternatives here.
-Head east to Cantsfield and then take the concessionary route through to road at Laithbutts and Collingholme.
+Head east to Cantsfield and then take the concessionary route through to a road at Laithbutts and Collingholme.
 However, I decided against this as my experience of the farm at Cantsfield was tarred by several inches of cow slop.
 So we head to Tunstall, with its castle and which also has a good pub (The Lunesdale Arms) and then around to the same location of Collingholme.
+It also allows us to investigate some Bronte history – See Stage 34!!

 We then have a couple of decisions of principle – to restrict the walk to being solely in Lancashire or to take the odd diversion into Cumbria and Yorkshire.
 Well the walk won and on the return down from Gragareth I do stray into Cumbria but certainly not Yorkshire.
 The walk is better for this diversion.
 It would have been possible to return via the open access land on Ireby Fell back to Ireby, which is a lovely village.
 However, crossing into Cumbria and gaining further height on Great Coum and Cragg Hill, with views down to Barbondale and then taking in cave country in the Ease Gill valley is the better walk.
 Our detour into Cumbria is only 4 miles long and I hope you forgive me.
 If not please do use the Ireby Fell alternative.